polterguy/phosphorusfive/plugins/p5.data/README.md

 than one item of course.
 You can also of course delete items by their IDs, or use any other legal expressions, with boolean algebraic expressions, and any amount of complexity you choose.

+You can also delete multiple items using *[delete-data]*, which of course will only create one lock on your database for you.
+Whatever expressions you can legally create through [p5.exp](/core/p5.exp/), you can use to delete data using *[delete-data]*.
+Example given below.

 ```
 delete-data:x:/*/*/~foo.
 ```

-You can also delete multiple items using *[delete-data]*, which of course will only create one lock on your database for you.
-Whatever expressions you can legally create through [p5.exp](/core/p5.exp/), you can use to delete data using *[delete-data]*.

 ## Updating data with [update-data]

-The *[update-data]* Active Event is probably the most complex one of all data events.
+The *[update-data]* Active Event is probably the most complex of all data events.
 This is because it allows to update any parts of your tree, any ways you see fit, including values of nodes, names of nodes, and even the nodes themselves.
 It takes a *[src]* argument, which can be replaced with any Active Event invocation you wish.
 Let's first take a look at a traditional *[src]* invocation.

 ```
+// Inserting item to have something to update
 insert-data
   foo.test-update
     name:John Doe

+// This is our update invocation
 update-data:x:/*/*/foo.test-update/*/name?value
   src:Jane Smith

+// Selecting item to verify it was actually updated
 select-data:x:/*/*/foo.test-update
 ```